• Skip to primary navigation

 Molokhia is a beloved dish across the Arab world, with regional differences in flavor and preparation.

-• Egyption style molokhia uses finely minced leaves and the broth is darker and richer, sometimes made with beef or rabbit.
+• Egyptian-style molokhia uses finely minced leaves, and the broth is darker and richer, sometimes made with chicken or rabbit.
 Toasted coriander is often added for depth.

 You may also like...